djalbat/occam-grammar-utilities/README.md

                 ;
 ```
-It is well worth a few minutes to satisfy yourself, at least broadly, of the veracity of this process.
-Here is the parse tree of the expression `(1+2)/3` the results:
+It is well worth a few minutes to satisfy yourself, at least broadly, of the veracity of this remedy.
+Here is the parse tree of the expression `(1+2)/3` that results:
 ```
                                             expression
                                                 |